 If the 404 error occurs frequently, then it can have a very negative impact on the site’s SEO ranking too.
-As it cannot be entirely avoided, the best alternative is to custom create a 404-page with the template.
-The users may tend to follow your directions if they find the error-page more sensible and customer oriented.
+It cannot be entirely avoided.
+So, the best alternative is to custom create a 404 error page with the Joomla template.
+The users may tend to follow your directions if they find the 404 error page more sensible and customer-oriented.
 You can even provide links to the home page or search page from the error page.

-As a blueprint SEO strategy, you have the scope of monitoring for the 404-errors by using the component Redirect Manager or its equivalent extensions.
-There are also non-Joomla services to be used to crawl the website and find any 404-codes.
+As a blueprint SEO strategy, you have the scope of monitoring for the 404 errors by using the component Redirect Manager or its equivalent Joomla extensions.
+There are also non-Joomla services to be used to crawl the website and find any 404 error codes.
 There are many tools for this purpose as Screaming Frog SEO and also complimentary services as ‘broken link check’ or ‘SEO audits.’

 You also need to understand that all the 404 errors are not bad.
 If you had a product or a post on your site which is no more relevant, removing that will be an idea which may lead to a page not found type error.
 But, as it is for a valid reason, it is justifiable, and over time, Google tends to remove it from indexing naturally.
 Google also made it clear that doing so genuinely will not adversely affect your webs page SEO.